rexthompson/axwx/doc/DesignSpecification.md

 INTERACTIONS
 ------------
-_You should have a subsection here for each use case in your functional specification (homework 6).
-In each subsection, you will describe how the components interact to accomplish the use case._

 Most of the components listed above are preliminary steps required to get the data in such a format that it can easily be viewed by users.
 The culmination of the data retrieval and cleaning process will be a single database of collision data with associated weather data; this database will be used in our visualization tool.